Updated August 10, 2021

-Registration for conferences happening in June, July, and most of August (up till August 28) will open on March 10.
+Registration for conferences happening in June, July, and most of August (up till August 28) opened on March 10.
 Registrations will be processed starting May 1, after which date people who registered will hear back on whether or not they are accepted into the conference(s) they registered for.
-Registration for September conferences will open in early May.
+Registration for September conferences will open on May 10.

 Why do some conferences that normally start on Saturday start on Sunday?

 Most conferences taking place prior to August 28 will be one night shorter in duration creating a “gap night” with no overnight guests between conferences to allow adequate time for thorough cleaning and disinfection.

 How many overnight guests will be on island at once?

 We are capping overnight guest capacity at about 170 people (vs. a normal overnight guest capacity of 280+) – this is roughly 60% of our regular guest capacity.
 Additionally, we are reducing the number of employees we have on the island by about 30 positions, bringing our employee population to roughly 75% of its regular size.

 What if I need to cancel my registration?